Baking Soda A Common Remedy For Gout

 How do you use baking soda?

 First of all it’s cheap to purchase and easy to prepare.
-You add half a teaspoon of baking soda and mix it to your glass of water around 250ml making sure it is entirely dissolved in the water, taking it 4 times a day and insuring you drink a glass right before going to bed.
+You add half a teaspoon of baking soda and mix it to your glass of water around 250ml making sure it is entirely dissolved in the water.
+This is important since baking soda that’s not mixed well in water can turn up chalky.
+Take the solution 4 times a day and ensure you drink a glass right before going to bed.
 Why?
 Because the body is known to be more acidic during the night and this is why many gout attacks happen between midnight and dawn, heck all my gout attacks have occurred at this time only!

 Some gout sufferers have even reported that a ¼ teaspoon of baking soda, 4 times a day, can deal with their gout attack.
 Remember, if you can, the lower the better.
 Why?
 Because baking soda is extremely high in sodium.
 Make sure to reduce salt intake in other foods when using baking soda for gout.
 Just a teaspoon of baking soda contains around 1200mg of sodium and taken in large amounts can have serious effects on your health since sodium is a caustic poison which may result in burns to the mouth, esophagus and cause your stomach to rupture.
 Plus take too much of it for too long and you can also get alkalosis.

 So what does it actually do?

 Some of us and our bodies are acidic and the some are alkaline and this usually measured using a pH scale ranging from 0 to 14, with 7 being neutral (in the middle) and anything below 7 is considered acidic and anything above is obviously considered alkaline.
 So what baking soda actually does is, it increases the blood and body fluids Ph level which may turn your uric acid more soluble, which in turn may make it easier to flush out of the kidneys, restoring this natural alkaline balance.